In historians' Presidents Day survey, Biden vs. Trump is not a close call

 Experts responding to the survey who self-identified as conservatives rated Biden No. 30, while liberals put him 13th and moderates ranked him 20th.
 All three of those same groups ranked Trump, whose presidency was marked by his flouting of historical norms, in the bottom five.

-On the survey's 0-100 scale of "overall greatness," a rating of 50 means a president was average, while zero means they're considered a failure.
-Only the top three presidents — Abraham Lincoln at No. 1, followed by Franklin Delano Roosevelt and then George Washington — scored above 90.
+On the survey's 0-100 scale of "overall greatness," a rating of 50 means a president was average, while zero means a president is considered a failure.
+Only the top three presidents — Abraham Lincoln at No. 1, followed by Franklin D. Roosevelt and then George Washington — scored above 90.
 The drop-off was sharp from there, with no one else above an 80 rating.
 Roughly half the presidents were rated below 50.

 Trump's overall rating was 10.92, easily the worst showing, while Biden's 62.66 had him tied with John Adams.
 Some of Biden's appeal could be due to the person he followed in the Oval Office: Trump was seen as "by far the most polarizing of the ranked presidents, selected by 170 respondents," according to a summary of the survey.